-Student leaders said Monday the tuition hike and an emergency law put in place to limit protests would have to be on the table.
-The two sides are meeting in Quebec City.
+Student leaders said Monday that the tuition hike and an emergency law put in place to limit protests would have to be on the table.

 Students have called for a tuition freeze, but the government has ruled out that possibility.